e271828e/Flight.jl/docs/notes/design/framework_decisions.md

   unconditional number suffices, and the finite-`t_end` run it exempts is the one that never reaches the bound anyway.
-- *An unbounded default, the status quo under review:* gigabytes per hour at C172X scale and 50 Hz in the configuration Appendix B calls the honest interactive default, ending in an OOM no diagnostic mentions.
+- *An unbounded default, the status quo under review:* gigabytes per hour at C172X scale and 50 Hz in the configuration [Appendix B][sB] calls the honest interactive default, ending in an OOM no diagnostic mentions.
 - *One-shot halving as the normative mechanism:* an old-generation major-GC burst once per generation — pacer-absorbed and rare, but needless when